India charges Amazon executives over online drug sales | DW | 20.11.2021

 Indian police claim two marijuana smugglers were using Amazon's website to order and move their product.
 Investigators accused the retail giant of "not cooperating" with the authorities.

-Police in India have charged an unknown number of Amazon India executives Saturday for drug trafficking they allege has taken place on the platform.
+Police in India have charged an unknown number of Amazon India executives Saturday in connection with drug trafficking that they allege has taken place on the platform.

 The police had summoned Amazon representatives for questioning earlier this week, after two men were arrested for allegedly smuggling marijuana.
 On Saturday, police said executives were charged over discrepancies between the answers they had provided and evidence which the investigators collected.